With all this glorious hiking,

 car rental for 11 days

 Medical insurance.
 Trip insurance.
 Accommodation and meals before and after our trip together.
 Trail-lunch ingredients purchased for you.
-Shuttle-van fare if we do the one-way hike.
 Walking-tour of Aosta.
 We recommend each person have €400 available to cover these costs and pay for restaurant dinners.

 Your airfare will depend on the airline you choose and when you purchase.
-The accuracy of our USD cost estimates will depend on ever-fluctuating exchange rates.
+The accuracy of our USD cost estimates will depend on fluctuating exchange rates.
 Our scout fee will not change.

 booking & payment

 You will book and pay for your flights between North America and Italy.
 We will book your accommodation and pay the lodge.
 You will reimburse us the exact amount the lodge charges.
 We'll first get a deposit from you, then—one month before the trip—we’ll request your final payment.
 All else (rental car, meals, etc.) you’ll for pay directly.
 Thus there's zero markup on any of your costs.

 Tell us you’re interested.
 We’ll arrange a phone conversation to answer all your questions.
 When you're ready to commit, we'll give you the transfer details for our bank.
 Sending us the $1850 or $2100 per-person scout fee via check or wire transfer is the first step to securing your reservation.
 Make your check payable to Utah Slickrock Guides.
 If you wire the scout fee to us, add $25, so the wiring fee on our end is covered.

 This scout-fee is due April 30, 2023.
 That's about four months before we begin hiking together in Italy.
 The sooner you commit, however, the sooner we can establish a full group of hikers, giving everyone ample time to confidently reserve flights.